Brendan Venter: London Irish

 In 2001 Venter moved to the United Kingdom with his wife and two children to coach and play for London Irish.
 "I was very analytical as a player and had always wanted to try out my ideas as a coach."
 Concurrently he continued to fit in GP locum work as well as dealing with his team's medical needs.
 He started in the 2002 Powergen Cup Final at Twickenham, as London Irish defeated the Northampton Saints.

-He has said that medicine helps him be a better coach: "When I am faced with a coaching problem, I fall back on the principles I was taught as a doctor.
-I have learnt that sometimes it doesn't matter how much you know, how committed you are, how much work you put in.
-Sometimes there are variables that you can't predict.
-Medicine taught me to accept that there are some things I can't change."